-Using a Live Database
+Using a Live Ledger

 Database design, document granularity, live queries, state machine sync, database sharding, and more.